openstack/keystone/doc/source/configuration.rst

 * Attributes related to API call: Any parameters that are passed into the API call are available, along with any filters specified in the query string.
-Attributes of objects passed can be refererenced using an object.attribute syntax (e.g. user.domain_id).
+Attributes of objects passed can be referenced using an object.attribute syntax (e.g. user.domain_id).
 The target objects of an API are also available using a target.object.attribute syntax.
 For instance: